decodingafterlife/SweetCode/README.md

 **Note**: The hint buttons only appear when you're on a LeetCode problem page.
 The AI analyzes the problem context automatically to provide relevant hints.

-> 💡 **Tip**: See the screenshots above for visual examples of the AI Assistant interface and hint system in action.
+> See the screenshots above for visual examples of the AI Assistant interface and hint system in action.

 ### Customize Social Media Websites
 The extension now uses an improved helper function for better website management.
 To add or remove social media platforms: